jmespath/jmespath.py/docs/proposals/filter-expressions.rst

 of code points.
 The literal values ``true/false/null`` are only equal to their own literal values.
 Two JSON objects are equal if they have the same set of keys (for each key in the first JSON object there exists a key with equal value in the second JSON object).
-Two JSON arrays are equal they have equal elements in the same order (given two arrays ``x`` and ``y``, for each ``i`` in ``x``, ``x[i] == y[i]``).
+Two JSON arrays are equal if they have equal elements in the same order (given two arrays ``x`` and ``y``, for each ``i`` in ``x``, ``x[i] == y[i]``).